Labuan Bajo & Komodo – a few years ago, the beautiful island of Flores in eastern Indonesia was still an insider tip among travelers to Indonesia.

 In addition to the Komodo dragons, monkeys , water buffalos , deer and rare bird species also live on the islands in the national park .

-Fishing is prohibited here.
+Fishing is not alow here.
 However, the villages in the national park have special permits in designated areas.

-Labuan Bajo has more than 30 dive centers and liveaboards , most of which operate their dive centers along the main road.
-Basically, prices, quality and equipment of the boats are similar.
+Labuan Bajo has more than 30 dive centers and liveaboards, most of which operate their dive centers along the main road.
+Basically, the prices, quality, and equipment of the boats are similar.

-Komodo is a challenging diving area and the dive centers will ask guests about their certification, number of dives and experience in drift diving .
+Komodo is a challenging diving area and the dive centers will ask guests about their certification, a number of dives, and experience in drift diving.